What you’ll find and where to find it.

 Veteran educator and Australian lecturer Dr. Peter Price has made it his mission to “change the experience of millions of children who currently find math boring or frustrating.”
 His weekly video lessons and printable worksheets are a wonderful resource for doing just that.

 - Middle School Math (Middle school in the Teacher Lesson Archive)

-Lindsay Perro’s Middle School Math lessons remain archived on the site for review.
+Lindsay Perro’s Middle School Math lessons remain archived on the site in our Teacher Lesson Archive for review.

 - Pre-Algebra (Middle school)

 Charlene Johnson will help your students learn—and even enjoy—Pre-Algebra!
 Charlene has plenty of worksheets and instruction to help your students learn these critical skills.